polyvariant/flavors-of-scala/slides/slides.md

 # Java++

-In Java 1.4, when you wanted to produce a list of even squares
+Working with collections in Java 1.4 demo

+- predefine a list
+- only keep the even numbers
+- square each number

 ---